samson-shukla/search-engine/README.md

-## SearchEnjin🔍
+## SEEKiT - Surf if curious!

-As the name suggests (not a very creative one though), this project is about building a Search Engine like Google or Brave Search.
+SEEKiT is a search Engine like Google, Yahoo or Brave Search.

-The main goal of this project is to practice ReactJs, learn how to use APIs and Tailwind CSS.
+This project is more like a clone of Google Search, with prime goal to practice ReactJs, learning how to use APIs and using Tailwind CSS with ReactJs.

-The Search results, Images, Videos and News components are working now.
-Next, I will be adding search bar.

-*The Routes component is not working as of now due to React Router switch from v5 to v6 so implemented the logic in App.js itself, but will fix this issue later.
+Feel free to check out the repository, fork and tinker.